mgranchelli/cubeswitchgravity/README.md

-# CubeSwitchGravity - iOS / Android Crossplatform Game
+# CubeSwitchGravity - Unity iOS / Android Crossplatform Game
 The game is an endless game in which a custom cube has to avoid obstacles and enemies by jumping and switching gravity.

 The project (game) was created for 2019/2020 Mobile Computing course at Roma Tre University.